 Row after row, counter after counter – there were just so many to see, too many to choose from.
 Dainty little Nama-gashi 生菓子 and Hi-gashi 干菓子 were like works of art that almost too pretty to eat.
-Whilst colourful cakes and puddings looked so eye-catchingly irresistible, they literally lured me, even from a distance away.
-Trust me, that was a bewildering array of choices!
+Whilst colourful cakes and puddings looked so eye-catchingly irresistible, they literally lured me even from a distance away.
+I’m not kidding, that was a bewildering array of choices!

 I adore Wagashi but a bigger fan of Yogashi.

 Delicate Wagashi 和菓子 are made to look beautifully exquisite and Japanese would present them like a symbol of importance, status and pride during traditional tea ceremonies, formal events and significant festive seasons.
-Yogashi 洋菓子, on the other hand, has a more casual presence.
+Yogashi, on the other hand, carries a more casual presence.

 Tiramisu x Matcha